Panzer Grenadier: Liberation 1944

-As an experienced designer of Panzer Grenadier games, Mike knows how to use the scenarios to show how a campaign unfolded.
+Liberation 1944’s scenario set pretty naturally fell into 11 chapters, which coincidentally follows the pattern that designer Mike Perryman has used in later games, with shorter chapters that allow players to complete a battle game sequence relatively quickly.
 In the first scenarios, the British still have powerful off-shore naval guns to help them and are usually facing second-rate German units assigned to coastal defense.
 Even so, the fighting is tough as the Germans have well-prepared positions and the British are still a little disoriented from the landings.

 Afterwards, the British have gathered themselves and brought their tanks ashore in strong numbers.
 But the Germans have received reinforcements of their own as well-equipped panzer divisions supplement the raggedy 21st Panzer and its array of weird weaponry.
 The British push their way forward and steadily mangle the elite of the German ground forces, and by the time the scenarios wrap up in August 1944, the Allied armies are poised to break out of Normandy.
 Along the way, the British engage in many kinds of fighting in the fairly dense terrain, with infantry doing to heavy lifting early on and armor taking an increasingly larger role for both sides as the campaign progresses.

 The mix of units is supremely weird, which is why I really like this game.
 On the British side one finds the expected tank units: the American-made Sherman, which explodes pretty easily.
 The British-made Cromwell, which explodes just as easily.
 The Firefly, a British modification of the Sherman, which still explodes pretty easily but carries a huge cannon that can make German tanks explode pretty easily.
 Balancing those thin skins they have the Churchill, which doesn’t explode very easily but waddles about at the speed of a footsore duck.